dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Practice Sketch
+Practice Sketch 2

-Each letter is composed of two ellipses and a rectangle.
-The size and position of the first ellipse and the rectangle is fixed.
-But the size of the second elllipse is controlled by a parameter.
+Each letter is composed of four ellipses and a rectangle.
+The size of the first two ellipses, the last ellipse and the rectangle have fixed sizes.
+The third ellipses size is controlled by a parameter. the location of all the shapes are controlled by a perimeter.

 The three parameters per letter:
   * `size` : radius of the second circle